coopermaa/awesome-rack/README.md

 * [websocket-rack](https://github.com/imanel/websocket-rack) - Rack-based WebSocket server
 * [SinatraWebsocket](https://github.com/simulacre/sinatra-websocket) - Makes it easy to upgrade any request to a websocket connection in Sinatra

+> Middlewares for SEO

+* [seojs-ruby](https://github.com/seojs/seojs-ruby) - Rack middleware to integrate SEO.js to your Rails or Sinatra app.
+  SEO.js makes your BackboneJS, AngularJS or EmberJS apps crawlable by Google to make them appear in search results
+* [Rack SEO](https://github.com/xavriley/rack-seo) - Generate SEO friendly meta tags on the fly using Rack Middleware

 > Miscellaneous Middlewares

 * [rack-pygmentize](https://github.com/leejarvis/rack-pygmentize) - use the generic syntax highlighter Pygments library